bgmulinari/B1SLayer/README.md

 // creating a new order and deserializing the result in a custom model class var newOrder = await serviceLayer.Request("Orders").PostAsync<MyOrderModel>(myNewOrderObject);

-// Performs PATCH on /BusinessPartners, updating the CardName of the Business Partner await serviceLayer.Request("BusinessPartners('C00001')").PatchAsync(new { CardName = "An updated BP name" });
+// Performs PATCH on /BusinessPartners('C00001'), updating the CardName of the Business Partner await serviceLayer.Request("BusinessPartners", "C00001").PatchAsync(new { CardName = "An updated BP name" });

 // Performs a POST on /Attachments2 with the provided file as the attachment var newAttachment = await serviceLayer.PostAttachmentAsync(@"C:\files\myfile.pdf");